biocorecrg/RNAseq_course_2019/docs/module1.md

 As shown before, both the presence of low quality reads and adapters are reported in the **fastqc** output.

-Adapters are usually expected in small RNA-Seq because the molecules are tipically shorter than the reads which leasds to sequencing an adapter at 3'-end.
+Adapters are usually expected in small RNA-Seq because the molecules are tipically shorter than the reads, and that makes an adapter to be present at 3'-end.
 Let's run FastQC on a fastq file for small RNA-Seq.

 ```{bash}